tomasglauberman/TP_Gral_Paz/README.md

 2. A set of agent *relationships* and methods of interaction.
 3. An *environment* in which agents interact (with the env and other agents).

-#### Essential characteristics of an agent:
-- Self-contained
-- Autonomous
-- Stateful
-- Social dynamic

-### Initial model definition
+## Initial model definition
- We aim to determine the distribution of travel time over a 12km segment and experiment how the distribution changes with different rules for the environment, such as speed limits and weather conditions.
+ We aim to determine the distribution of travel time over a 12km segment of road and experiment how the distribution changes with different rules for the environment, such as speed limits and weather conditions.

+### Agents
 Agents are cars in our model (or people driving cars).

 *Static attributes:*
-- **Prefered-speed**: the speed at which the agent prefers to move.
+- **Prefered-speed**: the speed at which the agent prefers to travel.
 - **Mistake-p**: the probability of making a mistake at any given time.
 The higher the value, the higher the risk of accident.
-There should be some more complex relationship between the probabilty of having an accident, Mistake-p and Prefered-speed.
+(There should be some more complex relationship between the probabilty of having an accident, Mistake-p and Prefered-speed)
 - **Reaction-time**: time it takes for an agent to respond.
 This value must be around the same for all agents (or it might change based on visibility or capacity of each agent).

 *Dynamic attributes:*